 - Manage your gold properly, so you have enough gold to hero power every turn you want to.

-- In situations when you are nowhere near a triple, consider hero-powering a mid-range minion such as Champion of Y’Shaarj or Soul Juggler.
+- In situations when you are nowhere near a triple, consider hero-powering a mid-range minion such as Majordomo Executus or Soul Juggler.
 You can pivot later or at least make it to the top four.

 - When you buy your third ticket at a tavern-tier upgrade turn, please be sure to upgrade first before you buy your ticket.

-- You really only use her hero power early on.
-Take advantage of your early wins, in the beginning, six rounds.
+- You really only use Sindergosa’s hero power early on in a battlegrounds game.
+As such, take advantage of your early wins in the beginning rounds.

 - Think hard on your freezes later on in the game.
 Is your freeze worth it, or would it be better to seek out another minion instead?